brown-cs-224/Path-Stencil/submission-milestone.md

 ### Output Comparison
 Run the program with the specified `.ini` config file to compare your output against the reference images.
 The program should automatically save to the correct path for the images to appear in the table below.

+Please take a look at the program parameters contained in the `.ini` files: **your program must respond to changes to these parameters**.
+If you are using the Qt stencil code, these parameters can be accessed via the `settings` member variable of the `PathTracer` class.

 If you aren't using the Qt framework, you may also produce your outputs otherwise so long as you place them in the correct directories as specified in the table.
+In this case, also describe how your code can be run to reproduce your outputs.

-> Qt Creator users: If your program can't find certain files or you aren't seeing your output images appear, make sure to:<br/>
+> Qt Creator users: If your program can't find certain files or you aren't seeing your output images, make sure to:<br/>
 > 1. Set your working directory to the project directory
 > 2. Set the command-line argument in Qt Creator to `template_inis/milestone/<ini_file_name>.ini`